Skip to main content

 The National Safety Council reports that fireworks start an average of 18,500 fires each year.
 Fireworks such as Roman candles, bottle rockets, mortar and skyrockets are projectiles designed to explode in the air.

-It's best to leave the displays to the experts, but if you are planning your own fireworks celebration, please be safe.
+It is best to leave the displays to the experts, but if you are planning your own fireworks celebration, please be safe.

-• Wear eyeglasses or goggles to protect your eyes
+• Wear eyeglasses or goggles to protect your eyes.

 • Sparklers are popular for children – have them use a plastic cup to shield their hands.
 The National Fire Protection Association estimates that sparklers alone account for more than 25 percent of emergency room visits for fireworks injuries.

-🎇 Stars & Stripes Homepage
+Stars & Stripes Homepage

 View Event